N-Lee-T/N-Lee-T/README.md

 Languages: Python, C, SQL, and a little JS

 2023 goals:
- * Improve basic personal website.
  * Improve SQL and DB fundamentals.
- * Build a simple app with Flask (in progress).
  * Create a data visualization project with matplotlib.
  * Hike in Utah and/or Oregon
  * Find a terrific new backend developer job!